Super-Protocol/docs/docs/marketplace/guides/log-in.md

 ### Step 1-2.
 Add new account

-To create a new ERC-20 wallet address, open MetaMask and click your current account name at the top of the window.
+To create a new ERC-20 wallet address in the already installed MetaMask, click your current account name at the top of the MetaMask window.

 <img src={require('../images/metamask-newacc-menu.png').default} width="auto" height="auto" border="1"/>
 <br/>